livseibert5/BreakoutGame/README.md

 This project implements the game of Breakout.

-Name:
+Name: Livia Seibert

 ### Timeline

-Start Date:
+Start Date: 1/23/21

 Finish Date:

-Hours Spent:
+Hours Spent: 30

 ### Resources Used
+GeeksForGeeks file reading tutorial: https://www.geeksforgeeks.org/different-ways-reading-text-file-java/

 ### Running the Program

-Main class:
+Main class: Main.java, calls GameController

-Data files needed:
+Data files needed: level1.txt, level2.txt, and level3.txt are needed
+to create the layouts for the levels, ball.png, cupid.png, heart.png, paddle.png, pink.png, power.png, red2.png, red3.png, red4.png, red5.png,
+and rose.png are all needed to display the graphics for the program without crashing.

 Key/Mouse inputs:
+mouse click starts game, left/right arrows move the paddle

 Cheat keys:
+'L' - gives the player an additional life
+'R' - resets the level
+'1-9' - jumps to corresponding level, or highest existing level 'N' - moves to next level
+'P' - drops a power-up
+'B' - removes the boss enemy in the third level

 ### Notes/Assumptions